The election-meddling indictment against Trump is sprawling. Here's a breakdown of the case

 Trump is charged with four counts: obstruction of an official proceeding, conspiracy to obstruct an official proceeding, conspiracy to defraud the U.S. and conspiracy to prevent others from carrying out their constitutional rights.

-In the obstruction charge — which carries up to 20 years in prison — the official proceeding refers to the Jan.
+In the obstruction charge — which carries penalties of up to 20 years in prison — the official proceeding refers to the Jan.
 6, 2021 joint session of Congress at which electoral votes were to be counted in order to certify Biden as the official winner.
+Conspiracy to obstruct an official proceeding also carries a maximum of 20 years in prison

 Conspiracy to defraud the U.S., which is punishable by up to five years in prison, makes it a crime to conspire with another person else to carry out fraud against the government.
 The indictment alleges that Trump used “dishonesty, fraud and deceit to impair, obstruct and defeat" the counting and certifying of the election results.